Tayya-D/Cloud-Resume-Challenge/README.md

 Following the Cloud Resume Challenge - I have put together my CV using a template that I liked as the base and then editted it to how I liked.
 This included removing a lot of the pages included in the initial template and amending the code for the design and content via HTML and CSS.

+## Prerequisites
+- Have an AWS Account
+- Have VSCode setup
+- Have a GitHub Account

 ## Breakdown and Walkthrough of the Challenge
 1) Create your Resume/CV with HTML and CSS (COMPLETE)